szymon2024/gps-labs/gps_lab03/README.txt

 Input
 -----
-- source RINEX file name
+- source RINEX file name                (to set in the code)
-- destination RINEX file name
+- destination RINEX file name           (to set in the code)

 Output